-Suppo rting Factors
+Suppo ing Factors

 Government mandate to

 Legal have a Smart Meter by end Geographical

 of 2018

 Good Fibre Infrastructure

 available in the city.
 Lyse is trust worthy brand in

 Infrastructural Electricity used for most Social region.

 services at home including Most people own their homes

 heating

-Financial Effect based Tariffs foreseen Partners Strong co-operation with
+Financial Effect based Tariffs foreseen l l Partners Strong co-operation with

-FINdficidi (will be introduced shortly) Partners Municipality and Lyse exists
+rilialiciai (will be introduced shortly) rai tileis Municipality and Lyse exists

 Implementation of smart

 Other meters and gateways

-Utilei simultaneously reduced labor
+Other simultaneously reduced labor

 costs.